JamieT966/project-portfolio-1/README.md

 * Most importantly, show the contact details for the playschool and a contact form for the owner to contact them.

 **The customer goals of this website are:**
-* Clear, easy and intuitive to use website.
+* Clear, easy and intuitive to use the website.
 * To easily know the location of Cheeky Monkeys Playschool.
 * To be able to contact Cheeky Monkeys Playschool via phone, email or contact form.